qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 ---------------------------------------

-Right-click on the layer in the :guilabel:`Layers` panel and select :guilabel:`Styles` to copy, paste, add, remove or rename layer styles.
+Right-click on the layer in the :guilabel:`Layers` panel and select :guilabel:`Styles` to copy, paste, add, remove, rename, load or save layer styles.

 * :guilabel:`Copy Current Style`: copies all the settings of the active style to the clipboard.